EvictionLab/eviction-lab-website/content/eviction-tracking/missouri.md

 # Changes in eviction filings

-Eviction filings in Missouri were were near their historical averages in January and February of 2020.<sup>1</sup> Filings dropped in March and April, but have increased moderately since then.<sup>2</sup>
+Eviction filings in Missouri were near their historical averages in January and February of 2020.<sup>1</sup> Filings dropped in March and April, but have increased moderately since then.<sup>2</sup>

 1. Average eviction filings taken from Missouri state court microdata for 2012–2019.
 2. Filing data for 2020-2021 collected by [January Advisors](https://www.januaryadvisors.com/).